 Malta is tiny.
 27km long, 14km wide.
 That’s the whole island.
-Getting around is easy once you know the options, and honestly even when you don’t — because nowhere is truly far away.
-There’s no metro system to decode, no confusing zone maps, nothing like the Tube where you need a degree in topology to figure out which line goes where.
+Getting around is easy once you know the options, and even when you don’t, because nowhere is truly far away.
+There’s no metro system to decode, no confusing zone maps, nothing like the Tube where you need a degree in topology to work out which line goes where.

 That said, knowing how transport works before you land saves you time, money, and that specific mild panic of standing at a bus stop in 35-degree heat wondering if you’re about to end up in the wrong village.
 So here’s what you actually need to know.

-Malta Public Transport runs the bus network and it covers basically the entire island.
-Most routes either pass through or terminate at the Valletta bus terminal — that’s the main hub for everything.
+Malta Public Transport runs the bus network and it covers basically the whole island.
+Most routes either pass through or terminate at the Valletta bus terminal, which is the main hub for everything.

 The essentials:

 • Get a Tallinja Card (rechargeable travel card) and that drops to €0.75 per trip.
-Seriously, get this on day one.
+Get this on day one.

 • You can buy it online, at the airport, or at various spots around the island